Make Miniature Scale Hinges

 To Set the Hinge Pin Into the Finished Scale Hinge

-If you have a soft metal hinge pin (brass?)
-You can sometimes set the hinge pin by holding the hinge, finished pin end down, on a metal surface, and tapping a flat faced hammer directly and squarely onto the cut end of the hinge pin.
-If done correctly (which is a bit tricky, depending on the metal for the hinge and the pin) this will flatten the end of the pin enough to hold it in the hinge.
+If you have a soft metal hinge pin (like brass), you can sometimes set the hinge pin by holding the hinge, finished pin end down, on a metal surface, and tapping a flat-faced hammer directly and squarely onto the cut end of the hinge pin.
+If done correctly (which is a bit tricky, depending on the metal for the hinge and the pin), this will flatten the end of the pin enough to hold it in the hinge.
 If done incorrectly, it can bend your entire hinge.
 Once again, practice and experience will guide you.

 Your hinge is now ready to pin (nail) and glue into your project.
-Use a glue which is suitable for metal and wood to hold your hinge in place.
+Use glue suitable for metal and wood to hold your hinge in place.
 The rubberized 'gorilla' glues and two-part epoxy glues usually make the best bond.